 INTRODUCTION

 Individual variation in predator foraging behaviour is increasingly recognized as a major driver of trophic interactions and community dynamics (Griffen et al. 2012, Michalko and Pekár 2016, Moran et al. 2017, Michalko et al. 2021).
 Indeed, predator populations often comprise assemblages of individuals specializing in different foraging tactics or on different resources irrespective of sexual, morphological, or age-related differences (Estes et al. 2003, Tinker et al. 2008, Kernaléguen et al. 2015, Phillips et al. 2017).
-A growing body of evidence suggests that ecological interactions, such as predator-prey interactions, can drive such individual foraging specialization (Araújo et al. 2011, Toscano et al. 2016).
+A growing body of evidence suggests that ecological interactions such as predator-prey interactions can drive this individual foraging specialization (Araújo et al. 2011, Toscano et al. 2016).
 When they hunt, predators often use techniques that are fine-tuned to the type of prey that they encounter (Davoren et al. 2003, Estes et al. 2003, Woo et al. 2008, Courbin et al. 2018), and their capacity to use them effectively is contingent on periods of extensive practice (i.e. experience).
 While hunting experience may be essential to maintain or improve foraging success, we have few empirical assessments of its role in predator foraging specialization (Dukas 2019) and its consequences on predator-prey interactions.

 The development of foraging tactics is crucial for young predators to reach adulthood and survive (Phillips et al. 2017, Heithaus et al. 2018).
 Theory predicts that foraging specialization may emerge via learning, limitations in memorizing multiple complex hunting skills, and expertise (Tinker et al. 2009, Dukas 2019).
 Dukas (2019) defines expertise as the characteristics, skills, and knowledge allowing individuals with extensive experience to outperform novices on complex tasks.
 This body of work suggests that the development of expertise through extensive practice is an optimizing process that should promote foraging specialization.
 Empirical studies on human and non-human hunters show that experience optimizes the efficiency (e.g. search and handling times, return rates) of their foraging tactics potentially via associative images or reliance on prey and environmental cues (Edwards and Jackson 1994, Morse 2000, MacDonald 2007, Reid et al. 2010, Wilson-Rankin 2015).
 Such optimization may thus reinforce the use of the same tactic (i.e. specialization) if its success is constant each time a prey is encountered.
 It may also be costly to attempt different hunting tactics by trial and error when prey are scarce or highly unpredictable (Dukas 1998, Estes et al. 2003, Mery and Burns 2010).
 An alternative mechanism is that the costs/risks faced by hunters when switching foraging tactics may be offset by gaining experience and information on their prey, leading to increased individual foraging flexibility (Stephens 1993, Ishii and Shimada 2010, Mery and Burns 2010, Kelley and Magurran 2011, Snell-Rood 2013).
 To develop proper responses to fluctuating resources, individuals would need to sample their environment broadly during an extensive period of time, followed by higher performance at later stages of development (reviewed in Snell-Rood 2013).
 However, predators can differ in the challenges that they face during their lifetime, which could lead to both mechanisms operating at the same time within a predator population.
 For instance, some individuals may constantly encounter faster prey, which are proven to be more difficult to hunt (Walker et al. 2005, Kelley and Magurran 2011, Fraser Franco et al. 2022).